caseypineda/Azure-SOC-Honeynet-Project/README.md

 ![SOC Honeynet (1)](https://github.com/0xbythesecond/Azure-SOC-Honeynet-Project/assets/23303634/43177fa9-4746-4f8d-8774-f9aca74b891d)

 ## Introduction
 This project details the creation of a HoneyNet using Microsoft Azure's platform to simulate the actions of a SOC analyst during an attack and how they would harden their system.
 Using this HoneyNet, I gathered data revealing various bad actors and IP addresses attempting to compromise my system.
+I may revisit this project at a later date to further experiment with the firewall and will add any new data to the repository.
 All credit for assistance goes to the YouTube link below, and visuals are available in the GitHub link.

 ***Note***: *I recommend completing this project over several days: dedicate the first day to creating the systems, the second day to gathering initial data, the third day to analyzing the results and hardening the systems, the fourth day to collecting post-hardening data, and the fifth day to comparing the before and after states.
 If using Azure's free trial, ensure all resources are deleted after the project to avoid costs.
 Check your account a few days after completion to confirm no charges are incurred.*